 - Reef safe sunblock – protect those ocean creatures while you enjoy the water!

 - Sunglasses cloth.
 The humid, salty air will fog over your glasses.
 I had to clean mine often with a high quality cloth (way better than a t-shirt).
-You can get them on Amazon for cheap – pack a few in your beach bag!
+Pack a few in your beach bag!

 - Water shoes if you prefer.
 Most of the beaches are soft, but a few spots you (or your kids!) might be more comfortable in water shoes.